 The links below may be affiliate links, meaning I earn a small compensation at no extra cost to you.
 See my full disclosure policy here.

-While I know how amazing and fun (and free) getting out for adventure can be, I also know that it honestly be a little overwhelming and somewhat exhausting to take a bunch of kids out for the day/afternoon.
+While I know how amazing and fun getting out for adventure can be, I also know that it honestly be a little overwhelming and somewhat exhausting to take a bunch of kids out for the day/afternoon.
 I know that for many, just the thought of going for a hike with your kids, or taking them to play in a creek, or going fishing at a dock stresses you out.
-Or maybe, you really want to incorporate more outdoor time in your family life, but you don’t know where to begin, or possibly had a negative experience that now holds you back.
+Or maybe, you really want to incorporate more outdoor time in your family life, but you don’t know where to begin or had a negative experience that now holds you back.

 - more FUN